The resources and training opportunities on this page are provided by other organisations and are open to all authorised carers in NSW.

 Access the Kinship Learning Module here

-eSafety Commissioner: Free webinars for parents and carers
+eSafety Commissioner: Free webinars for parents and carers - various dates and topics

-The webinar will include case studies, research and targeted advice so you can support the young people in your life to have safe, enjoyable online experiences.
+- ways you can support the young people in your life to have safe, enjoyable online experiences.

 Click here for full details